ngn13/venom/README.md

 </br>

 > [!CAUTION]
-> This tool is designed and shared only for educational and
+> This software is designed and shared only for educational and
 > research purposes.
-I do not support or promote any kind of illegal or
-> unethical use of this tool.
-If you are crimminal and you want to use this tool
+It's is provided without warranty and the
+> distribution platform or the developers of the software are not
+> responsible for any material, moral or legal damage that may occur
-> for illegal or unethical purposes, please fuck off.
+> due to incorrect or unethical use of the software.

 ---